 I missed this so extremely much, so I attempted to make one of my own today for lunch and I can’t say it is as good as the one they are selling in Medan, but, hey…I’m thousands of miles away and I’m delighted to say that it is delicious enough!!!!!

-- 1 lb of fresh egg noodles or any chewy noodles you like
+- 1 lb fresh egg noodles or any chewy noodles you like such as ramen noodles

 - Generous amount of pork lard